msemjan/msemjan.github.io/content/posts/first-markdown-note.md

 ---
-title: "Linking Vimwiki And Markdown Notes"
 author: Marek Semjan
-type: post
+created: "2023-03-26 17:03:52"
 draft: true
-created: 2023-03-26 17:03:52
-summary: "Can you link notes written in Markdown and Vimwiki syntax?
+summary: Can you link notes written in Markdown and Vimwiki syntax?
 If yes, how?
-This was a question that is answered in this post."
+This was a question that is answered in this post.
 tags:
 - Note
 - Markdown
 - Vimwiki
 - ChatGPT
+title: Linking Vimwiki And Markdown Notes
+type: post
 ---
 # Linking Vimwiki And Markdown Notes